mrbarbitoff/ptv_project_bi/README.md

 ## LoFfeR usage

-To run LoFfeR, a tool to predict low-confidence pLoF variants in the VCF file, you will need R v.3.6+ (with the randomForest package), Python 3.6+ with pandas, numpy packages installed.
+To run LoFfeR, a tool to predict low-confidence pLoF variants in the VCF file, you will need R v.3.6+ with the randomForest package and Python 3.6+ with pandas, numpy packages installed.

 ### Installation

-TO install LoFfeR, simply clone this repository and grant execution permissions to the main executable file:
+To install LoFfeR, simply clone this repository and grant execution permissions to the main executable file:

 ```
 git clone https://github.com/mrbarbitoff/ptv_project_bi